Pair QuizHack

 For Google Classroom users, that means less time rebuilding context and more time working through the assignment with the right materials nearby.
 It is a stronger fit for daily coursework because it treats the assignment, notes, and follow-up explanation as parts of the same job instead of separate tasks.

 Yes.
-QuizHack is designed for Google Classroom coursework workflows where students need study help, notes, and follow-up chat close to the assignment.
+QuizHack is designed for Google Classroom coursework workflows where students need homework help, notes, and follow-up chat close to the assignment.

 Yes.
 QuizHack supports uploaded notes and documents so Google Classroom questions can be reviewed with class-specific context.